 A regal residence

-If this residence got the attention it deserves, it’d be quite the estate—just like one of these houses in the United States that rank as the largest in their state.
+If this residence got the attention it deserves, it’d be quite the estate—just like one of these famous houses in each state.

 Moss on roof